 Meanwhile, there are a class of servos, which we call tail rotor servos.
 Their pulse range is half as wide (the why is beyond the scope of this article so please just accept that they're different).
 Anyway, for these servos, instead of neutral being 1520µs, it's half that, or 760µs.

-Also, instead of their range being 1000-2000µs it's about half, or 500-1000µs.
+Thing is, they're fast and we've had folks buy them by mistake and have to return them.
+This is because instead of their range being 1000-2000µs it's about half, or 500-1000µs.
 Anyway, since their range isn't within the range of the signal sent by the receiver, tail rotor servos require a gyroscope (connected between servo and receiver) to re-interpret the 760µs neutral to 1520µs (so they'll work with a receiver).

 The point being, without a gyro, a tail rotor servo won't work with a receiver.
 And note; while plugging a tail rotor servo directly into a receiver won't work, it also won't hurt it because the receiver doesn't even know it's there!
 Anyway, we know all this from the specifications for the pulse - see below.